LouisLetcher/quant-system/docs/features.md

 # Comprehensive Features Overview

+Note: Command examples in this document may use legacy CLI patterns (e.g., `portfolio` subcommands).
+For current usage, prefer the README and `collection` subcommand examples.

 This document provides a complete overview of implemented and planned features in the Quant Trading System.

 ## ✅ Core Features (Implemented)